gtxaspec/wz_flash-helper/docs/README_backup.md

 **Notes:**
 - Backup operation will automatically generate md5sum files for backed up partition images.
-- During backup operation, the blue LED would be blinking.
+- During backup operation, the blue LED would be blinking every second.
+- Typically backup operation takes about 30 seconds(for reference it takes 25 seconds on Wyze Cam v3)